Blog Post | Jun 01, 2025

 Instructions:

 Students will each be given a bag of balls.
 They will mark the balls with a colored dot for identification.
 Students will play and interact with one ball at a time.
+Students will use a stopwatch to time each ball traveling through the course.
 The group will then come together and complete the following spreadsheet as group (using volunteers)

 In two groups, students will then design a course to test the speed of the balls rolling through the course.